gapuchi/gapuchi.github.io/docs/notes/scala/03-monads.md

   } yield result1 + result2
 ```

-The `flatMap` takes care of all the complexity of thread pools, scheudlers, and that garbage.
+The `flatMap` takes care of all the complexity of thread pools, schedulers, and that garbage.

 The above runs the computations in sequence.
 We can think of it as `Future[A] flatMap A => Future[B]` giving us `Future[B]`.
 We can also do parallel, but thats for another time.